-600 Cellular and Molecular Biology.
-3 hrs.
+600 Biochemical, Cellular and Molecular Foundations of Biomedical Science.
+6 hrs.
 I.

-A study of the molecular biology of the cell and its organelles, cell interactions and evolution.
+A study of the structure and metabolism of biological compounds, the molecular biology of the cell, and the interactions of cell components.
 (PR: One year of Biology and Organic Chemistry and consent of instructor)